Ben Emmerson: Writing

 Emmerson was the founder editor of the European Human Rights Law Review and is co-author, with Professor Andrew Ashworth KC, of Human Rights and Criminal Justice (Sweet & Maxwell, 3rd Edition), the leading text on the application of the Convention in criminal cases.
 From 1995 to 2015 he was the human rights editor of Archbold Criminal Pleading, Evidence and Practice, Evidence and Practice (Sweet & Maxwell).

 Honours

 Emmerson was appointed as a Commander of the Order of the British Empire (CBE) in the 2020 Birthday Honours for services to international human rights and humanitarian law.

+In popular culture

+In the 2022 ITVX miniseries Litvinenko, Emmerson was portrayed by Stephen Campbell Moore.